Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/AzureRM.Profile.md

 Saves the current authentication information for use in other PowerShell sessions.

 ### [Select-AzureRmContext](Select-AzureRmContext.md)
-Select a subscription to target (or account, tenant) in Azure PowerShell cmdlets.
+Select a subscription to target (or account, tenant) in Azure PowerShell cmdlets

 ### [Send-Feedback](Send-Feedback.md)
 Sends feedback to the Azure PowerShell team via a set of guided prompts.